The International Investigations Review: Greece

 Under Greek Law, there is no basic set of rules regarding cooperation of an entity within the context of a criminal investigation.
 There are special sets of rules for specific offences (e.g., competition offences, tax offences) under specific regulatory procedures but no general provisions for cooperation and leniency within the context of a criminal procedure.

 There is no general rule or obligation for self-reporting.
-A series of legislative measures have been passed to enable enforcement agencies to detect misconduct with or without a company's cooperation.
-It is in this respect that accounting officers are obliged to report any type of suspicious activity (related to tax evasion, money laundering, etc.) if there are indications of misconduct.
+A series of legislative measures have been passed to enable enforcement agencies to detect misconduct with or without a company's cooperation ((e.g., by gathering information from third parties that are subject to a separate legal obligation to disclose or report specific information, as is the case with accounting officers, who are obliged to report any type of suspicious activity related to tax evasion, money laundering, etc., and banking institutions for the purposes of compliance with anti-money laundering regulations).

 There are specific industries or fields in which self-reporting is a prerequisite to benefiting from leniency measures or for immunity provisions to apply.
 These provisions apply in cases of violations of competition law, market manipulation, exposure of corrupt practices of public officials, organised crime and terrorism.
 In any of these instances, the authorities can choose to impose lesser penalties or grant complete immunity.
 These provisions may apply to corporate entities only, to individuals only, or to both.
-Considering that in the majority of cases involving serious corporate misconduct the authorities may impose administrative penalties and measures affecting the company's ability to continue and develop its activities, as a rule participation in a leniency programme is considered the better option for a company and implicated individuals.
+Considering that in the majority of cases involving serious corporate misconduct the authorities may impose administrative penalties and measures affecting the company's ability to continue and develop its activities, participation in a leniency programme is, as a rule, considered the better option for a company and implicated individuals.

 Where leniency or immunity measures are provided for (e.g., cartel offences, corrupt practices or money laundering), the extent to which they apply depends on the type of information provided to the authorities.
 As a rule, effective and complete exposure of illegal practices may lead to lesser penalties or immunity from criminal prosecution or administrative sanctions.
 Immunity is usually provided for when the reporting of illegal practices is of such significance that it contributes substantially to the exposure of illegal activity or perpetrators.